mcmurtrs/Making-a-Phylogenetic-Tree-with-BUSCO-Genes/README.md

 - All data being used for this tutorial can be found within the "data" folder within this directory.
 - All custom scripts used within this tutorial are found in the "scripts" folder in this directory.

-The date contained in this tutorial includes 5 seperate species of fungi.
+The date contained in this tutorial includes five seperate but closely related species of fungi.
 These fungi are often found within forest ecosystems.
 The names of the five fungi are:

 - Coniferiporia sulphurascens (AP7)
 - Coniferiporia weirii (PFC545)